 A lump in the groin, neck or armpit is an ingrowth usually is a sign swollen lymph nodes, that tend to occur due to some infection or inflammation of the region in which it arises.
 It usually manifests itself through one or more lumps under the skin of the neck, head or groin, which may or may not be painful, and usually last between 3 and 30 days.

-This is because the lymph nodes are small structures that are part of the immune system and act as filters for substances or microorganisms, helping to fight infections because they attack and destroy the germs that are transported by lymphatic fluid.
+This happens because the lymph nodes are small structures that are part of the immune system and act as filters for substances or microorganisms, helping to fight infections because they attack and destroy the germs that are transported by lymphatic fluid.

 1. Skin inflammation

 Any type of inflammation can cause this lump because the nodes work as a filter against possible threats to the body.
 It is common for swollen lymph nodes to appear due to irritations on the skin by the use of chemicals such as deodorant, or by a small wound that occurs after hair removal, folliculitis, by ingrown hair or cuts that occur on a daily basis, in various parts of the body.

 Inflammations that occur in the airways or oral region, such as allergic rhinitis, pharyngitis, gingivitis or a tooth inflammation, for example, are also important causes of enlarged lymph nodes.